hgoebl/mobile-detect.js/index.md

 like media queries and feature detection (e.g. w/ Modernizr).
 Maybe there are better (simpler, smaller, faster) device detection libraries, so here you have a list (order has no meaning apart from first element):

+  * REMARK: this list might be outdated - please tell me about alternatives!
   * [Modernizr](https://modernizr.com/)
     In most cases the better solution: don't use knowledge about device and version, but detect features (touch, canvas, ...)